What is PIANC?

 PIANC Australia & New Zealand is one of the largest of the 27 recognised National Sections within PIANC.

-PIANC Australia & New Zealand has a growing membership of over 450 members and includes over 60 corporate members.
+PIANC Australia & New Zealand has a growing membership of over 100 individual members and 75 corporate members.

 Why do we exist?